iden3/docs/docs/zksnarks/utilities.md

 [Snarkjs](https://github.com/iden3/snarkjs) is an independent implementation of the zk-snarks protocol -- fully written in JavaScript.

-## Websnark
+## WasmSnark

-[Websnark](https://github.com/iden3/websnark) is a fast zk-snark proof generator written in native web assembly.
+[WasmSnark](https://github.com/iden3/websnark) is a fast zk-snark proof generator written in native web assembly.

 ## Wasmbuilder